on1san/Custom-Player-Sprite-Switcher/README.md

 * To make the changes visible: close the game, remove the mod and install it again.

-## Available Sprites
+## Available NPC Sprites

 In Version 1.0, all 6 tile sprites extracted from the ROM are used.

 The overworld spritesheets contain `6 X 16x16` sprites in a single `.png` image (see [Sprite Naming & Dimensions](#sprite-naming--dimensions)).
 These files are located in the `sprites` and `battle/trainers` folders of `gen1recomp`.

 This means you can play as any NPC which walks around in the overworld.
-This also means additional sprites in this format inside the `asset` folder will appear in the mod spritelist.

 * agatha
 * beauty